CrossEngage/ng-custom-title/README.md

 # ng-custom-title
-Angular custom titles @Component :)
+Angular custom titles @CrossEngage :)

 ### How to use it